Dedicated to Creating Healthier Communities

 Gretchen was in the good habit of getting annual mammograms, and the most recent results were normal.
 But in December 2013, she felt a lump in her breast.
 She wasn’t even searching for it.
 “I took off my bra and just felt it.
 It was right there.”

 Gretchen, with the support of her husband, saw her doctor the next day and was referred for another mammogram.
 Breast cancer was ultimately confirmed.
-Without hesitation she knew where to turn — her father had battled cancer and she remembered how well the CHI Franciscan team treated him.
+Without hesitation she knew where to turn — her father had battled cancer and she remembered how well the Virginia Mason Franciscan Health team treated him.

 “It all happened pretty quickly,” Gretchen recalled.
 After a biopsy and other tests, her medical oncologist Frank M. Senecal, MD, FACP, medical director of Franciscan Cancer Center, decided the best course of action would be chemotherapy, then mastectomy, then radiation.
 It was going to be a long journey, but Dan was committed to being with Gretchen every step of the way.

 Top notch care is paramount, but personal interactions with doctors and nurses from Jane T. Russell Cancer Care Center are what confirmed for Gretchen and Dan they were in the right place.
 The couple found comfort in the relationship they built with the doctors and their staff.
 The team made sure both Gretchen and Dan had all of the information they needed to make informed decisions, and they demonstrated genuine care and compassion throughout the entire process.
 “It’s just a small item, but all of the providers always hugged my wife and that made me feel good,” said Dan.
 “And they said ‘God bless you’ each time.
 We both have a strong faith so that meant a lot to us.”

 Gretchen also formed bonds with her chemo nurses.
 “I love all of my chemo nurses,” she said.
 “If you have to go through chemo, I would rate the experience at the cancer center very highly.”